TomasHubelbauer/selfie/readme.md

 give the web cam time to adjust the picture and then proceed.
 Without this, the first frame usually comes out dark, almost completely black.

+## Support

+I've tested the library works in Mozilla Firefox and Google Chrome.
+I've also tested Safari.
+In macOS Safari, the user is not asked for a window to select, the entire screen is shared immediately.
+In iOS Safari, `getDisplayMedia` is not supported.

 ## To-Do

+### Add a guide for macOS Safari interaction

+It doesn't work completely as I'd like, but it is still usable.

-### Test this out on iOS Safari and add a mobile breakpoint for the guides
+### Add a mobile breakpoint for the guides (display them in a column)

-Maybe the breakpoint will not be needed depending on readability.

 ### Add crop rectangle values as options to the `selfie` call and open in a tab